 Alexandria Black History Museum’s (ABHM) collections preserve Alexandria, Virginia’s African American history from 1749 to the present.
 In addition, the museum collects documents and artifacts relating to a wide range of African and African American history.
 Paintings, photographs, books, artifacts and oral histories comprise the museum’s collections.
 The ABHM has a special collection on Alexandria’s Parker-Gray School.
 Other collections include the Moss Kendrix Collection, which documents the life of a pioneering African American advertising executive.
 In 2008, and a new ABHM collection was introduced.
 This collection preserves campaign ephemera relating to the historic election of President Barack Obama.

-Individuals interested in donating objects or reference materials to the Alexandria Black History Museum should contact the Director or Curator by email or call 703.746.4356.
+Individuals interested in donating objects or reference materials to the Alexandria Black History Museum should contact the museum through Alex311 or call 703.746.4356.

 Alexandria History Museum at The Lyceum

 As both a community history museum and a historic site, Alexandria History Museum at The Lyceum collects artifacts representing all time periods of Alexandria and the surrounding region’s past, as well as objects relevant for interpreting The Lyceum as a historic site.
 Any items that might assist in helping tell the community’s story are of interest.
-For more information contact the Curator by email or 703.746.4994.
+For more information contact the museum through Alex311 or call 703.746.4994.

 The Fort Ward Museum collection features objects that broadly interpret the history of the site, the Civil War Defenses of Washington, and local history related to wartime Alexandria.
 The focus of the Museum’s acquisitions policy is to collect objects and reference materials that contribute to interpreting the following themes:

 - the history of Fort Ward and how it reflects the construction and operation of a typical Civil War fort in the Defenses of Washington